Aneapiy/Swift-HAR/README.md

 # Swift-HAR

 Human activity recognition on iPhones using Swift.
-Feed-Forward Neural Network from Swift-AI by Collin Hundley
+Feed-Forward Neural Network from Swift-AI by Collin Hundley.
+FFNN Swift-AI files are from the version present in SwiftOCR project by Garnele007.

 ## Notes